Off-Grid Solar and Wind-Generated Power

 building due to the stove never turning off in the colder months of the

-insert, the type that is actually a box in a box (the type that usually
+the type that is actually a box in a box (the type that usually has fans

-has fans blowing the cool air of the room under the firebox, up the
+blowing the cool air of the room under the firebox, up the back, and over

-the concrete floor worked out perfectly.
-My old stove (with legs) was
+concrete floor worked out perfectly.
+My old stove (with legs) was only an

-only an inch higher than the present stove, but the area above this
+inch higher than the present stove, but the area above this steel

 Recently there was a bad month with virtually no sun here in Ohio.